apache/couchdb/src/docs/src/api/database/compact.rst

     It may be that compacting a large view can return more storage than compacting the actual db.
 Thus, you can use this in place of the full database compaction if you know a specific set of view indexes have been affected by a recent database change.
+See :ref:`compact/views` for details.

     :param db: Database name
     :param ddoc: Design document name